Lotto24

 LOTTO24 is a reseller of state and charity lotteries on the Internet.
 The German company brokers tickets for various state lotteries under the LOTTO24 and Tipp24 brands.
-In addition the company has launched two charity lotteries of their own to promote educational projects.
+In addition the company has launched charity lotteries of their own to promote educational and social projects.
+In addition, online games are offered.
 LOTTO24 is a company of the ZEAL Group.
 LOTTO24 shares were traded on the Frankfurt Stock Exchange from July 2012 to August 2021.

 History

 LOTTO24 was founded in Hamburg in 2010.
 The company was formed by spinning off the German business of the then international secondary lottery provider, now ZEAL Network SE.
 On July 3, 2012, the company went public and was listed in the Prime Standard segment of the Frankfurt Stock Exchange.
 In September 2012, LOTTO24 was one of the first private providers to receive state permission to sell lotteries on the Internet, which was followed by advertising permission for TV and the Internet in March 2013.
 In 2014, LOTTO24 became the first online lottery provider in Germany to publish mobile apps for iOS and Android, allowing lottery players to submit their picks via smartphone and tablet.
 In May 2019, LOTTO24 was acquired by ZEAL Network SE and has since been part of the ZEAL Group.
 LOTTO24 applied for the revocation of its listing with effect from 13 September 2021.
 In 2024, the remaining shares of the minority shareholders of Lotto24 AG were transferred to the parent company ZEAL Network SE as part of a squeeze-out procedure.